the-other-mariana/parallel-computing-cuda/08092021/README.md

 ## Kernel, Threads, blocks and Grids

-- **Kernel**: gives the instructions to the cores or organizes the cores.
-The code snippet that you want to process in parallel.
+- **Kernel**: gives the instructions to all the cores or organizes the cores.
+The code snippet that you want to execute in parallel.

-- **Blocks**: cores are organized in blocks.
+- **Blocks**: cores are organized or grouped in blocks.
 The yellow squares.
 A block groups threads.

-- **Grid**: a group of one or more blocks.
+- **Grid**: a group of one or more blocks (Green big square).
 Each GPU has only one Grid.

+- **Warp**: a gropu of 32 threads, they're inside blocks as blocks have threads.
+A warp **is** physically executed in parallel.

 A single thread is executed in a single CUDA core.

 Thread = CUDA core.

 Not every time everything runs in parallel, the first warp goes (32 threads per block) first, and then the next warp and so on.
-When a block is executed, not the whole block is executed, just the first 32, then other 32, etc.
+When a block is executed, not the whole block is executed, just its first 32 threads (warp), then other 32, etc.

 A GPU is a group of multiprocessor.